The strength of your sales team as a whole plays a huge role in the success of the salespeople within it.

 3. Let the Games Begin

-Gamification can improve general sales performance as well.
+Gamification can improve general sales performance and motivation as well.

 You can make your sales games competitive, collaborative, or simply fun.
 Whatever path you choose, ensure that the game isn't too serious so as to detract from your goal of building unity.